WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/intro.md

 - Takes 5 Minutes to Setup!

+- Apps stay for up to 1 year!

 - Compatible with Scarlet/Feather/ESign/GBox

 If you have any issues, requests or ideas please make an issue on GitHub or Discord.

 ## [How does this method work?](whysoooofurious.netlify.app)
 By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed by using this method.

+We have made our own app called "Portal", it contains all links to ESign, Feather, GBox and Scarlet inside the app itself!

 ## [Before we start](whysoooofurious.netlify.app)